top of page

 PLACING UNIT UP FOR SALE

-Owners planning to sell their Unit are to notify the Association Secretary to assure questions from Real Estate Agents and or Title Companies can be answered in a timely manner.
+Unit owners planning to sell their Unit must provide written notice to the Association Secretary before executing a purchase agreement to ensure questions from Real Estate Agents and/or Title Companies can be answered in a timely manner.
+A copy of the latest Rules and Regulations must be given to the listing Real Estate Agent so that potential buyers are aware of them.

 ANNUAL ASSESSMENTS (DUES)